-While gathering this information at account opening is sufficient, the institution must verify the identity of the account holder “within a reasonable time.”
-Procedures for identity verification include documents, non-documentary methods (these may include comparing the information provided by the customer with consumer reporting agencies, public databases, among other due diligence measures), or a combination of both.
+While gathering this information at account opening is sufficient, the institution must verify the true identity of the account holder “within a reasonable time.”
+Procedures for identity verification include documents (for example, driver’s licenses and passports), non-documentary methods (for example, data sources like credit bureaus and government databases), or a combination of both.

-The exact policies depend on the risk-based approach of the institution and may consider factors such as:
+The exact policies depend on the risk-based approach of the institution and may consider factors like:

 - The types of accounts offered by the bank

 - The bank’s size, location, and customer base, including the types of products and services used by customers in different geographic locations

 The identity verification procedures must be robust enough to verify the identity of each customer to an extent that is “reasonable and practicable.”

 Traditionally, financial institutions would examine unexpired government-issued identification documents such as a driver’s license and/or passport.
 These documents, in general, should display a picture and the nationality of the individual.
 However, the policies and procedures of individual institutions may stipulate other documents that reach the reasonable standard for identity verification.
 Best practices, however, call for providing more than one document to offset the risks presented by counterfeit and fraudulently obtained documents.

 In today’s online era, when consumers expect convenience and immediacy, visiting a bank branch to set up an account is a big ask.
 Why place demands on the customer’s time, and require them to physically attend a bank appointment, when there are much easier ways to have them sign up for an account online?

 These non-documentary methods are perfectly legal, provide the highest levels of risk mitigation and deliver a seamless onboarding experience.
 One method involves “independently verifying the customer's identity through the comparison of information provided by the customer with information obtained from a consumer reporting agency, public database, or other source.”
 This is possible via an online process and is referred to as electronic identity verification (eIDV).